-To find our more about COPD and using your inhaler, you may find the following contacts and websites useful:
+To find out more about asthma and using your inhaler, you may find the following contacts and websites useful:

 Please note: these links may take you to a website that is not owned or controlled by Chiesi Limited.
-Chiesi Limited is not responsible for the content provided on such websites www.england.nhs.uk/ourwork/pe/nhs-111 | Telephone: 111 Call 111 when it's less urgent than 999.
-If you're worried about an urgent medical concern, call 111 and speak to a fully trained advisor.
-For less urgent health needs, contact your GP or local pharmacist.
+Chiesi Limited is not responsible for the content provided on such websites.